Friday, April 24, 2020

 GIMME SHELTER IN PLACE

 Hope everybody is having a happy, healthy, socially distant April.
-Check out my account, online at Phoenix Magazine, of going to the movies in just about the only way still you still can here in the Valley, at West Wind Drive-In in Glendale...
+Check out my account, online at Phoenix Magazine, of going to the movies in just about the only way that you still can here in the Valley, at West Wind Drive-In in Glendale...

 ...to see Sonic the Hedgehog.